NNKTV28/Tax-calculation-app/README.md

-# Slint Rust Template
+# Tax Calculator app

-A template for a Rust application that's using [Slint](https://slint.rs) for the user interface.
+A tax calculator desktop app made in Rust that's using [Slint](https://slint.rs) for the user interface.

-## About

-This template helps you get started developing a Rust application with Slint as toolkit for the user interface.
-It demonstrates the integration between the `.slint` UI markup and Rust code, how to trigger react to callbacks, get and set properties and use basic widgets.

 ## Usage